-NOTE A change in the parent's physical address may affect a customer child's enrollment even when the customer does not move
+NOTE A change in the parent's physical address may affect a customer child's enrollment even when the customer does not move.

-When the address change is to And the customer is eligible for Then the change may affect the customer's Another state (permanently) All programs Eligibility, when the child is no longer an Arizona resident (MA531).
-Another county ALTCS Elderly and Physically Disabled (EPD) Enrollment, as enrollment is based on the parent's county of fiscal responsibility (MA1104E).
-DES Division of Developmental Disabilities No effect on the customer's enrollment.
+When the address change is to Then the change may affect the customer's Another state (permanently) Eligibility, when the child is no longer an Arizona resident (MA531).
+Another county Physically Disabled (EPD) Enrollment, as enrollment is based on the parent's county of fiscal responsibility (MA1104E).
+No effect on the customer's enrollment.